bentoml/BentoML/docs/source/frameworks/tensorflow.rst

 Tensorflow
 ----------

-| TensorFlow is an end-to-end open source platform for machine learning.
-| It has a comprehensive, flexible ecosystem of tools, libraries and community resources
-| that lets researchers push the state-of-the-art in ML and developers easily build and
-| deploy ML powered applications. - `Source <https://www.tensorflow.org/>`_

 Users can now use Tensorflow (v1 and v2 supported) with BentoML with the following API: :code:`load`, :code:`save`, and :code:`load_runner` as follow:

 .. tabs::